-If you live in San Francisco and you're worried because you just had sex and might be pregnant (no birth control, the condom broke, you've missed a shot, etc.), you can get emergency contraception, also called Plan B, over-the-counter without a prescription if you're over 18.
+If you're worried because you just had sex and might become pregnant (no birth control, the condom broke, you've missed a shot, etc.), you can get emergency contraception over-the-counter without a prescription, regardless of age.

 MORE INFO ON PLAN B

 FILL IN THE INFORMATION BELOW, THEN CLICK "GET A PRESCRIPTION".
 SELECT A PHARMACY FROM THE PULL-DOWN MENU ON THE NEXT PAGE AND CLICK FAX, OR PRINT OUT THE PRESCRIPTION AND TAKE IT TO YOUR LOCAL PHARMACY.